 After breakfast, you'll disembark on Santa Cruz Island to visit the esteemed Charles Darwin Research Station.
 Here you'll see giant Galapagos tortoises and learn about the center's ongoing conservation work to ensure the survival of this remarkable creature as well as the overall health of the archipelago's fragile environments.
-Then travel via motorcoach and ferry across the channel to nearby Baltra Island for your included flight to Guayaquil.
-We include your overnight accommodations and a transfer to the airport the next morning.
+Then travel via motorcoach and ferry across the channel to nearby Baltra Island for your included flight back to the South American mainland.
+You can fly to Guayaquil or Quito – where we include your overnight accommodations and a transfer to the airport in the morning.
 Or you can connect to your international flight on the same day.

 Day 9 - Farewell, Ecuador